lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-06-22-Why-formalise.md

 [Kevin Buzzard](https://xenaproject.wordpress.com),
 which uses the [Lean theorem prover](https://leanprover.github.io) to formalise the latest and most advanced mathematical material.
-Another angle is the [Formal Abstracts](https://formalabstracts.github.io) project of Thomas Hales (another Fields Medallist), aiming to "express the results of mathematical publications in a computer-readable form".
+Another angle is the [Formal Abstracts](https://formalabstracts.github.io) project of Thomas Hales (notable for proving the centuries-old [Kepler Conjecture](https://doi.org/10.1017/fmp.2017.1)), aiming to "express the results of mathematical publications in a computer-readable form".

 My own [ALEXANDRIA project](https://www.cl.cam.ac.uk/~lp15/Grants/Alexandria/), funded by the ERC, is formalising material in Isabelle/HOL.
 Other researchers around the world continue to formalise mathematical material, some of it highly advanced, in a great variety of systems.